 I, on the other hand, wanted a different help.
 I knew I was on the way to being healed.
 I didn’t feel helped when I had left.

-You see, I work with my assistant in schools, helping staff who are having troubles with computers.
+You see, I work with my assistant in schools, helping staff who are having trouble with computers.
 The two of us take care of the 900 computers, 20 servers, and all the network cables and equipment.
 To do that, we try to be as efficient as possible.
 The less time we spend talking with people and explaining what we do, the more time we can spend fixing problems that are occurring with the computers.
 This approach allows us to fix more people’s computers, thereby helping more people.

 But my realization that day?
 Here it is.
 If people don’t feel helped, it doesn’t matter how many problems we fix.
 It was time to spend a little more time making people feel helped.